 Sky Stream, which launched in late 2022 (see our full Sky Stream review), requires only a small box and an ongoing subscription to Sky.
 It’s also based on streaming via broadband, and you can get it on a 31-day contract.
 Sounds familiar?

 Therefore, Sky Stream and NOW are competing, each with its own pros and cons.
-NOW is cheaper than Stream, but it doesn’t have 4K content.
+NOW is cheaper than Stream, but you have to pay extra for certain features.
 Stream offers Freeview channels via broadband, but you can’t “take it with you” when you travel.

 Sky’s Global Chief Product Officer, Fraser Stirling, told me when Stream launched that there’s room for both Sky Stream and Sky’s NOW, and they’re aimed at different audiences with different needs.

-But is that indeed the case?
+But is that indeed the case, especially after NOW finally introduced a 4K tier?
 In this in-depth comparison, we’ll examine Sky’s competing streaming services and determine which one is better – and for whom.

 Before we dive in, here is a quick refresher: Sky Stream, the streaming puck from Sky, lets customers get Sky’s full roster of channels without a dish and without a long-term contract (though if you take one, you pay less).